madmurphy/libconfini/MANUAL.md

 foo = "bar
 ~~~~~~~~~~

-will always determine the same behavior as if it were
+will always determine the same behavior as if it had been

 ~~~~~~~~~~~{.ini}
 foo = "bar"